Weatherlink data logger and software

 • Comprehensive software.

 All Davis stations must link to a PC via the Weatherlink data logger module, which provides the key benefit of storing weather data for extended periods, even in situations when the linked PC is switched off or even when no PC is connected.
-Alternatively, if a PC is actively linked, the latest data can be passed directly from logger to PC for immediate display.
-Users therefore have the option either of viewing current data directly on the PC screen or of downloading stored data from logger to PC at a date and time of their choosing, which can be to an automated schedule if preferred.
+Alternatively, if a PC is connected and switched on, the latest data can be passed directly from logger to PC for immediate display.
+Users therefore have the option either of viewing current data directly on the PC screen or of downloading stored data from logger to PC at a date and time of their choosing – to an automated schedule if preferred.
+To be fully clear, it is not possible to connect a Davis console direct to a PC without using the Weatherlink logger as an interface.
+And the VP2 Envoy console also still needs a Weatherlink logger in order to perform any useful function.

 Weatherlink Software